About Latino Public Broadcasting

 Recent program highlights include the PBS Great Performances/VOCES special John Leguizamo’s Road to Broadway; the American Masters/VOCES special Raúl Julia: The World’s a Stage; the Frontline, Independent Lens and VOCES co-presentation Marcos Doesn’t Live Here Anymore; the POV broadcast documentary The Silence of Others; and the Independent Lens broadcast Harvest Season.
 Other highlights include Farewell, Ferris Wheel and Personal Statement, nominated in 2017 and 2019 respectively for the Outstanding Business and Economic Documentary Emmy Award; and Don’t Tell Anyone, winner of the 2015 George Foster Peabody Award, among many others.

 Latino Public Broadcasting’s Public Media Content and Current Issues Funds support independent filmmakers in the creation and dissemination of Latino themed documentaries for PBS, as well as digital content engaging audiences online.
 LPB funding fosters emerging Latino filmmakers and amplifies the diversity of voices represented within the public media system.
-As of 2020, LPB has awarded $12.6 million in funds, distributed 255 hours of programming, and presented five seasons of VOCES, the acclaimed PBS documentary series that explores the richly complex Latino American experience.
+As of 2022, LPB has given out 15.7 million and delivered 275 hours of programming, and presented five seasons of VOCES, the acclaimed PBS documentary series that explores the richly complex Latino American experience.

 LPB’s signature series VOCES features the best of Latino arts, culture and history, and shines a light on current issues that impact Latino Americans.
 VOCES documentaries target our nation’s fasting growing demographic, Latino Americans, while captivating general viewers and presenting powerful and illuminating stories to a national audience — on TV, online and on the PBS app.
 In addition to this anchor series hosted on PBS during Hispanic Heritage Month, LPB expands the footprint of Latino-themed programs year round through co-presentations with major public television series, including AMERICAN MASTERS, GREAT PERFORMANCES, FRONTLINE and INDEPENDENT LENS.